actions-marketplace-validations/howlowck_set-secrets-action/README.md

 ### `security-token`

 **Required** The PAT or auth token for either you or your organization.
 It's this identity that sets the secrets to the target repository.
-The scope for Classic PAT should include "repo".
-For fine-grain PAT, include "secrets" and "variables" to the scope.
+The scope for Classic PAT should include "repo" and "workflows".
+For fine-grain PAT, set "secrets", "variables", "environments" to "read and write" permissions.

 ## Example Usage